jwoffindin/stk/README.md

   I'd like to say {{ greeting }}, to you all
 ```

-To avoid confusion between YAML comments and Jinja2 block level operations, we use a `##` for Jinja2.
-For example, if we want to allow `greeting` to be optional:
+To avoid confusion between YAML comments and Jinja2 block level operations, `stk` uses a `##` for Jinja2.
+For example, if we want to allow `greeting` to be optional, the template would look like:

 ```yaml
 # $TEMPLATE_PATH/foo.yaml